 Global network firewall policies

-Global network firewall policies let you group rules into a policy object applicable to all regions (global).
+Global network firewall policies let you group rules into a policy object that is applicable to all regions (global).
+A firewall policy does not take effect until it is associated with a VPC network.
+To associate a global network firewall policy with a network, see Associate a policy with the network.
 After you associate a global network firewall policy with a VPC network, the rules in the policy can apply to resources in the VPC network.
+You can only associate a network firewall policy with a VPC network.

 For global network firewall policy specifications and details, see Global network firewall policies.